5031501/5031501/README.md

-- 👋 Hi, I’m @MagicalCoder
+- 👋 Hi, I’m @xyz
-- 👀 I’m interested in Game Development and anything Games
+- 👀 I’m interested in x
-- 🌱 I’m currently learning Python Game Development
+- 🌱 I’m currently learning y
-- 💞️ I’m looking to collaborate on Gaming related projects
+- 💞️ I’m looking to collaborate on z

 <!---
 5031501/5031501 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.